 Allium Planting and Growing Tips

 Planting and caring for allium couldn’t be easier:

 - All alliums like rich, well-drained soil and prefer a sunny site—although many species will also tolerate shade!

-- In the autumn, set all but the largest bulbs 4 inches deep; set the giants 8 inches deep—measured from the base of the bulb.
+- The best time to plant the bulbs is when they’re dormant in the fall.
+In fall, set all but the largest bulbs 4 inches deep; set the giants 8 inches deep—measured from the base of the bulb.

 - Plant alliums throughout the garden in clusters—standing alone, they tend to look odd.
 The best effect is gained by planting a clump of bulbs—three to five spaced well apart for large alliums or a group of 10 to 15 for smaller species.

 - If you’re looking for good companion plants, alliums look great among mounding perennials such as lady’s mantle, true geraniums, irises, or sedums.
 Hostas, silver-leaved artemesias, and peonies also make good companions.
 These will help to hide the alliums’ foliage, which tends to get brown by the time they flower.

 - Add compost around new shoots in the spring.